AnandChowdhary/writing/honors-veni-proposal.md

 ##### implementation

 Once the study has proved the utility of the platform and increase in learning, it can be implemented in real schools in the Netherlands and around the world.
+Once the

 This means that the study will not just add value to the understanding of what makes learning better for students, but truly achieve this purpose.
+Another study can be conducted to measure any long-term effects of the implementation as well.

 ### 2c.
 Number of words used